Skip to content

 Cleaning the Machine#

-CocktailBerry has a build in cleaning function for cleaning at the end of a party.
+CocktailBerry has a built-in cleaning function for cleaning at the end of a party.
 You will find the feature at the option gear under the Bottles tab.
 CocktailBerry will then go to cleaning mode for the defined time within the config (default is 20 seconds).
 A message prompt will inform the user to provide enough water for the cleaning process.
-I usually use a big bowl of warm water to cycle the pumps through one time before changing to fresh water.
-Then running twice times again the cleaning program to fully clean all pumps from remaining fluid.

 When to Clean

 Depending on the build specification of your machine, it is a good practice to execute the cleaning of the machine before and after usage.
-This depends on the frequency you use CocktailBerry, where it's stored, how good it was cleaned and so on.
+This depends on how frequently you use CocktailBerry, where it's stored, how good it was cleaned and so on.

 Possible Ingredient Choice#